ImtiazVision/Being-an-Effective-Team-Member/README.md

 ### Reliable teammates are effective colleagues

 A good team requires dependability.
 Team members are expected to uphold their promises and provide outcomes.
 Members of the team therefore encouraged to follow the philosophy of underpromise and overdeliver.
-Key updates should be communicated.
+Our projects' key status updates should be shared within the team members on a regular basis.